L-lysine For Cats: Overview, Dosage & Side Effects

 However, at least in shelter cats, it has not been shown to significantly improve or prevent upper respiratory tract infections.
 Shelter cats are predisposed to a lot of stressors and potential infectious organisms, which can complicate treatment monitoring and outcomes.

-L-lysine is still recommended by many veterinarians for use in household cats with a history of herpes virus.
+These recommendations may be more common for use in household cats with a chronic history of herpes virus.
 Administering it to cats in the comfort of their own home may be less stressful and there may be fewer stressors complicating their health.

 Side Effects Of L-lysine For Cats